 - It is an excellent remedy for both diabetes mellitus and insipidus where complaints are associated with great, thirst, melancholy and restlessness.

 - Persistent unquenchable thirst, though the mouth and tongue are moist and salivated.

 - Desire for sweets.
 Excessive perspiration.

 - Unquenchable thirst with polyuria; skin cold; loss of appetite; sleep disturbed or lost; urine escapes involuntarily when urinate.

 - Passes urine very frequently almost every hour at night.

 - Homeopathic medicine for diabetes mellitus having debility from loss of vital fluids; urination frequent and profuse; intense thirst with dryness of mouth and throat.

-- Passes urine several time at night only; urine thick like milk, or lime water with whitish sediments, with stringy bloody lumps, skin of face feels tense as if white of egg.
+- Passes urine several times at night only; urine thick like milk, or lime water with whitish sediments, with stringy bloody lumps, the skin of face feels tense as if white of egg.

-- Diabetes of nervous patients; excellent remedy for stress induced diabetes; physical soreness due grief.
+- Diabetes of nervous patients; excellent remedy for stress-induced diabetes; physical soreness due to grief.

-- Debility form loss of animal fluids; dryness of mouth and throat with frequent micturation and intense thirst.
+- Debility from loss of animal fluids; dryness of mouth and throat with frequent micturition and intense thirst.

 - Bad effects from grief, anguish, and disappointed love.

 - Useful in diabetes and pancreatic diseases.